 Instant Pot Pulled Pork is a pork shoulder that has cooked long enough to become super tender, and it has a ton of flavor!
-The meat is shredded after cooking and can be used for pulled pork sandwiches, tacos, served over rice, or with potatoes.
-Making pressure cooker Pulled Pork in your electric pressure cooker cuts the cook time down dramatically!
+Pressure Cooker Pulled Pork is made in a fraction of the normal time!

 Instant Pot Pulled Pork

 You may not think that pulled Pork made in a pressure cooker would be that great, but let me tell you that it is awesome!

 This is an Instant Pot Dump and Start recipe so it is very easy, and takes a fraction of the time that pulled pork normally takes with other cooking methods.

 You can make this pulled pork recipe just the way you like it, from spicy to a more mild and sweet barbecue.

 The Steps to Make Pressure Cooker Pulled Pork

 Start with a pork shoulder roast that you have trimmed most of the fat off of.
 Then cut it into 1-pound chunks.
 Pictured is a 3-pound roast, so I cut it in 3 equal pieces.
 This will ensure even cooking, and faster results.
 Use whatever size roast you have, but cut it into the 1-pound chunks.

 Rub the spice rub mixture onto all sides of the pieces generously, and place in the pot on top of the onions and liquid (in this case, it's Dr. Pepper® pop).